libscran/mnncorrect/README.md

 ## Quick start

-Given a dense feature-by-observation matrix in column-major format and a batch assignment vector for each observation (i.e., column), the `mnncorrect::compute()` function will compute corrected values:
+Consider a dense matrix in column-major format where rows are dimensions (e.g., principal components) and cells are columns.
+Given a batch assignment vector for each cell, the `mnncorrect::compute()` function can compute corrected values:

 ```cpp
 #include "mnncorrect/MnnCorrect.hpp"